fingerskier/manthra/README.md

 # Manthra

+Look to the horizon but watch your step.

 One out of one of us will die; and one of us will be the next one.
   Sam Cherian